 When it comes to ROI, digital campaigns tend to be somewhat easier to track.
 You’ll need to collect the appropriate data, analyze it, and report back to your client.

 Read on for our detailed 7-step plan to help you report on marketing ROI to your clients:

 Determine your KPIs

-- How much traffic must you produce in order to grow our profit by 10%?
+- How much more traffic is needed in order to increase profits by X%?

-- What would happen if we invested in increasing our organic traffic by 1,000 visitors per month?
+- What would happen if the client invested in increasing their organic traffic by X visitors per month?